Sisters of Charity Foundation meets with domestic violence survivors

 “My caseworker offered me a grocery voucher and I was like – oh my goodness, I can’t believe it!” says Evie*, a Moving Forward client for just over two years.
 “It was like a godsend.
 I was wondering how I was going to buy food over Christmas and that was the best present ever.
 I’ll never forget that.”

 Foundation staff and supporters sat down with Moving Forward’s staff and clients for lunch, and spoke with domestic violence survivors who were ready to share their stories.

 “It’s hard to leave a relationship after so many years when you’ve got five kids.
 Where are you going to go?
 You’ve got no job, you’ve got nothing left because they’ve stripped you of every bit of dignity,” says Jessica.
 “So you stay.”

 Nerida* left her abusive ex when her baby daughter was just five weeks old.
 She struggled to deal with feelings of shame until a Moving Forward workshop changed her view.
 “The most important thing I learned is that it’s not our fault.
 I was always second guessing myself, there was a lot of self-blame, thinking if I did something different maybe this wouldn’t have happened,” she explains.

 “The shame factor is huge,” Jan confirms.
 “No matter how much we educate the community about domestic violence, that internalised shame is with every single woman.
 It’s deeper than embarrassment, it’s deeper than humiliation – it’s internalised self-hatred.”

-“We’re grateful to gain this deeply personal insight,” says Sisters of Charity Foundation Chairperson Richard Haddock.
+“We’re grateful to gain this deeply personal insight,” says Sisters of Charity Foundation supporter Richard Haddock.
 “Although we’ve had regular updates from Moving Forward over the years, there’s nothing quite like hearing directly from someone your donation has helped.
-For me it reinforces why we do what we do.
+For me it reinforces why we do what we do."

 The Sisters of Charity Foundation is supporting domestic violence survivors